 Continue your Hangzhou tour with a peaceful bike ride around.
 Visit the adjacent tea plantations, home to Longjing tea – one of the most prized and expensive teas in the world.
 The bright green tea fields are often planted at high altitude and in perfectly designed plots straddling the mountain edges creating a true visual spectacle.
 There may also be an opportunity to meet a local tea producer who will be able to explain the different types of tea: green tea, black tea, Oolong tea, fragrant tea, white tea or even ancient ‘tea bricks’.

 Spend more time to discover Hangzhou city before we head to Suzhou.
 Overnight in Suzhou.

-Overnight in Suzhou at Garden Hotel Suzhou
+Garden Hotel Suzhou

 Venture over a city tour of Suzhou to explore centuries-old water villages.
 Immerse yourself in the dynastic history of the Suzhou residential gardens.
 Continue to travel along the cobbled streets, take note of the white sculpted wooden facades and black tile roofs of the local houses.
 The world-famous Suzhou Gardens are considered some of the most beautiful in the entire country.